jdf5196/code_challenge/README.md

-To run the code, either open the index.html file in your browser, or navigate to the jazztest.js file in the commandline and open with node.
+To run the code open the index.html file in your browser.